Amélie: Plot

 Amélie secretly executes complex schemes that positively affect the lives of those around her.
 She escorts a blind man to the Métro station while giving him a rich description of the street scenes he passes.
 She persuades her father to follow his dream of touring the world by stealing his garden gnome and having a flight attendant friend mail pictures of it posing with landmarks from all over the world.
-She starts a romance between her hypochondriacal co-worker Georgette and Joseph, a patron of the cafe.
+She starts a romance between her hypochondriacal co-worker Georgette and Joseph, a patron of the café.
 She convinces Madeleine Wallace, the concierge of her block of flats, that the husband who abandoned her had sent her a final conciliatory love letter just before his accidental death years before.
 She plays practical jokes on Collignon, the nasty greengrocer.
-Mentally exhausted, Collignon no longer abuses his meek but good-natured assistant Lucien.
-A delighted Lucien takes charge at the grocery stand.
+Mentally exhausted, Collignon no longer abuses his meek, good-natured assistant Lucien.
+A delighted Lucien subsequently takes charge at the grocery stand.

-Mr. Dufayel, having observed Amélie, begins a conversation with her about his painting.
+Dufayel, having observed Amélie, begins a conversation with her about his painting.
 Although he has copied the same Renoir painting 20 times, he has never quite captured the look of the girl drinking a glass of water.
 They discuss the meaning of this character, and over several conversations, Amélie begins projecting her loneliness onto the image.
 Dufayel recognizes this and uses the girl in the painting to push Amélie to examine her attraction to a quirky young man, Nino Quincampoix, who collects the discarded photographs of strangers from passport photo booths.
 When Amélie bumps into Nino a second time, she realizes she is falling in love with him.
 He accidentally drops a photo album in the street.
 Amélie retrieves it.

 Amélie plays a cat-and-mouse game with Nino around Paris before returning his treasured album anonymously.
 After arranging a meeting at the 2 Moulins, Amélie panics and tries to deny her identity.
 Her co-worker, Gina, concerned for Amélie's well-being, screens Nino for her; Joseph's comment about this misleads Amélie to believe she has lost Nino to Gina.
 It takes Dufayel's insight to give her the courage to pursue Nino, resulting in a romantic night together and the beginning of a relationship.
 The film ends as Amélie experiences a moment of happiness she has found for herself.